dheero/OBF.github.io/wiki/Minutes:2012_Nov_ConfCall.md

 title: Minutes:2012 Nov ConfCall
 ---

 The meeting will be held via conference call.
+To join the conference:

+-   Dial +1-605-475-5950,
+-   Participant Access Code: 279610

 Agenda
 ======